pragepani/pragepani/README.md

 ---

 ### ✍️ Quote That Guides Me
-> *"Automation and Security are not opposites — they are the foundation of resilient systems."*
+> *"The secret of change is to focus all of your energy, not on fighting the old, but on building the new." --  Dan Millman*

 ---